 After switching to the core mode (stop in the bootloader), you can connect to the controller using the FTP protocol.
-In this mode, you should always connect to the default static address of the controller from the ADMIN account level, by providing the default password (device serial number) - even if it has been changed.
+In the core mode, the DHCP protocol operation does not work; therefore, you must connect to the controller using its static IP address.